Skip to content

 mkdir formbricks-hub && cd formbricks-hub

-curl -o docker-compose.yml https://raw.githubusercontent.com/formbricks/hub/main/docker-compose.prod.yml
+curl -o compose.yml https://raw.githubusercontent.com/formbricks/hub/main/compose.yml

 Or create it manually: